 Results are reported as favorable or unfavorable.
 In patients with metastatic colon cancer, the finding of > or =3 circulating tumor cells/7.5 mL of blood is predictive of shorter progression-free survival and overall survival.(2)

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test is only for monitoring colon cancer patients with metastatic disease; it is not cleared by the FDA for colon cancer patients without metastatic disease.
+This test is FDA approved only for monitoring colon cancer patients with metastatic disease and is not suitable for monitoring colon cancer patients with nonmetastatic disease.